pingcap/tidb-operator/examples/istio/README.md

-# A Basic TiDB cluster with monitoring
+# A TiDB cluster with monitoring in an Istio enabled kubernetes cluster

 > **Note:**
 >